rebelsky/csc207c/pages/los.md

 I need more than "I wrote code with someone else".
 Please describe your process and why it was successful (or how you made it successful).

+#### Development #2: Build tools

+In this instance, your "code" will likely be appropriate selections from your `pom.xml` that you've written or modified.
+You should explain those selections.

+You should also explain the basic use of Maven.

 #### Development #3: Unit testing

+I expect to see a mix of tests and explanatory text.
+The tests should be sensible, real tests.
+The text should explain what unit testing is and why we use it.
+It might also describe the tests.

-Too few of you include comments in your unit tests.
+Make sure to include comments in your unit tests.
 In my experience, you will forget why you wrote your tests.
 The comments help us remember.
+(These probably aren't necessary in all cases, but they are usually good and should be part of your demonstration of best practices.)

 * Bad: `assertEquals(Expected, Expression);`
-* Good: `assertEquals("Message", Expected, Expression)`
+* Good: `assertEquals(Expected, Expression, "Message")`

-I expect to see a mix of tests and explanatory text.
-The text should explain what unit testing is and why we use it.
-It might also describe the tests.
-The tests should be sensible, real tests.
+#### Development #4: IDEs

+Remember that your goal is to demonstrate that you know what an IDE is and that you are capable of using an IDE.

+Make sure that your answer would not apply to a more basic program editor.

+Do not provide Java code, unless it helps you tell a story.

 #### Development #5: Version control

 Please include a git log from a project.